-We have already suggested a number of movies and series to help you pass the time during the coronavirus lockdown.
+We have already suggested a number of movies and series to help you pass the time during the pandemic.
 But what about some of that ole devil’s music?

-People of the interwebs, I include the below albums on the list either because they are underappreciated, obscure, monumental, all of the above — or just because I fancy so.
-My goal is to provide you with escapism and spread the word for the below inclusions.
+We include the below albums on the list either because they are underappreciated, obscure, monumental, all of the above — or just because we fancy so.
+Our goal is to provide you with escapism and spread the word for the below inclusions.
 A caveat: We are talking sweat, spit, and misplayed notes here.
 So only rock and roll — whatever that means.

 FACE TO FACE – THE KINKS (1966)